Rowland Baring, 3rd Earl of Cromer: Banking and diplomatic career

-After serving as private secretary to Freeman Freeman-Thomas, 1st Marquess of Willingdon in 1938, he joined Barings Bank, founded by his ancestor Sir Francis Baring, as a clerk.
+After serving as private secretary to Freeman Freeman-Thomas, 1st Marquess of Willingdon, in 1938, he joined Barings Bank, founded by his ancestor Sir Francis Baring, as a clerk.
 After military service during the war, he was managing director of Barings between 1949 and 1959.
 He then served as Economic Minister at the British Embassy in Washington as well as holding executive directorships at the International Monetary Fund, the International Bank for Reconstruction and Development, and the International Finance Corporation.

 He was appointed Governor of the Bank of England in 1961, a position he held until 1966.
-During his governorship he clashed with the incoming Labour Prime Minister Harold Wilson, over Cromer's desire to see government spending contained, which may have contributed to his decision not to seek a second term.
+During his governorship he clashed with the incoming Labour Prime Minister Harold Wilson over Cromer's desire to see government spending contained, which may have contributed to his decision not to seek a second term.
 Cromer was subsequently appointed to the Privy Council.
 He was responsible for the Cromer Report into Lloyd's of London.

-From 1971 to 1974 he served as British Ambassador to the United States.
+From 1971 to 1974, he served as British Ambassador to the United States.
 Following his appointment he became a Knight Commander of the Order of St Michael and St George, and was raised to the rank of Knight Grand Cross in 1974.
 He was a Governor of the pro-NATO Atlantic Institute and a member of the Pilgrims Society executive committee.

-In 1977, he was made a Knight of the Garter.
+In 1977, he was made a Knight Companion of the Garter.

 Personal life

-Cromer married Hon.
-Esme Mary Gabriel Harmsworth (1922–2011) in 1942, daughter of Esmond Harmsworth, 2nd Viscount Rothermere.
+Cromer married the Hon.
+Esmé Mary Gabriel Harmsworth (1922–2011) in 1942, daughter of Esmond Harmsworth, 2nd Viscount Rothermere.